 Each pilot card must include some basic marketing information: 1) a brief description of the drone pilot and/or company; 2) the primary website or social media channel; 3) an email address; 4) market areas and aerial services; and 5) some idea of pricing.
 Pilots also may indicate their insurance coverage and provide links to their various social networks (Facebook, Instagram, Pinterest, Twitter, YouTube and Vimeo).

 Only drone pilots certified by the Federal Aviation Administration may promote their services on Drone Book.
 To create pilot cards, our users also must confirm that they fly FAA-registered unmanned aircraft systems.

 Property agents, construction project managers, insurance adjusters, utility providers, farmers and others who register at Drone Book have two ways to find drone pilots.
-They may explore the pilot cards in our state directories, or they may tout specific projects in job ads so pilots in our community can approach them.
-These listings will be free until we build out the community.
+They may explore the pilot cards in our state directories, or they may tout specific projects in job listings so pilots in our community can approach them.

 The other core component of Drone Book is our blog, Drone On.
 Our registered users can go there, or subscribe to the newsletter version, for the latest drone-related news and features.
 Among other content, we profile drone pilots, publish reports about fascinating drone missions, and share interesting aerial photos and videos.